EyeTeaBoy/EyeTeaBoy/README.md

 # EyeTeaBoy's Tech World 🌐

 Hi!
-I'm **EyeTeaBoy**, a passionate IT professional with a degree in **Network Engineering and Security** from **Western Governors University (WGU)**.
+I'm **EyeTeaBoy**, a passionate IT professional with a degree in **Network Engineering and Security**.
 I specialize in general IT, networking, cloud, AV, IP phones, project management, file permissions, and account management.
 I’m also sharpening my skills in network automation and programming through Cisco DevNet.

 ## 🛠 Skills & Expertise